seth-dobson/artful-analytics.github.io/about.md

 After leaving academia in 2014,  I began searching for jobs as a data analyst.
 My first job outside of academia was at [Discover Financial Services](https://www.discover.com/).
 I worked there for 4 years and learned a lot about business intelligence and predictive analytics.
 Along the way, I taught myself R by blogging about Scottish [football analytics](http://fitbafancystats.blogspot.com/) as a hobby.

-I joined Merkle in November, 2018.
+I joined [Merkle](https://www.merkleinc.com/), a performance marketing agency owned by the [Dentsu Aegis Network](https://www.dentsuaegisnetwork.com/), in November, 2018.
+From there, my career in marketing analytics really took off :rocket:

 My job involves using R everyday, which I love.
-I work remotely from my home in Peoria, AZ, much to the delight of my two cats (Fig. 2).
+I work remotely from my home in Peoria, AZ, much to the delight of my cats (Fig. 2).

 ![](/images/kiefer-with-r-books.jpg)
-<br>*Fig. 2 Kiefer the R cat*
+<br>*Fig. 2 Kiefer the R cat, RIP*

 **For more R content, please visit [R-bloggers](https://www.r-bloggers.com/) and [RWeekly.org](https://rweekly.org/).**